GAIA-UNIL/G2S/docs/algorithms/DirectSampling.md

 ## Mismatch

 Categorical mismatch is a normalized weighted mismatch count.
 Continuous mismatch is a kernel-weighted rooted Lp mismatch using `-cn` / `-cnorm`.
+The common continuous powers `1` and `2` use direct arithmetic instead of generic `pow` calls.
 Mixed-variable DS uses a normalized sum across active variables and ignores non-finite neighbor or TI values without consuming support.

 For each simulated node, candidate order is a deterministic pseudo-random permutation over the flattened allowed TI cells.
 The permutation is keyed by the global seed, local per-node seed, simulation path order, and variable, so a fixed explicit path remains reproducible while changing `-s` changes the TI visit order.